Ph.D. Programs in English

 In addition to the oral exam, this format requires an exam conference, but the student will know if they have passed or failed the exam before that meeting.
 The exam conference is described below.
 It is ungraded.

 Examination questions are to be drafted by the candidate’s committee and reviewed by the Director of Graduate Studies, but the major advisor is responsible for assembling the exam.
 Candidates are not permitted to view the questions prior to the examination.
-The Graduate Program Assistant will distribute questions for written exams upon the schedule determined by the student and their committee and assist in scheduling a space for the oral exam, if applicable.
+The Graduate Office asks the major advisor to distribute questions for written exams upon the schedule determined by the student and their committee.
+The Graduate Administrator will assist in scheduling a space for the oral exam, if applicable.

 The Graduate Executive Committee strongly recommends that all candidates consult their entire Advisory Committee about their personal understanding of the examination process and expectations for each part of it — both early in the process of assembling the lists and at a later stage just prior to scheduling the examination.